-Searching on the internet about Veganism lead me to many definitions, and the philosophy behind Veganism.
+Searching on the internet about Veganism has lead me to many definitions, and the philosophy behind it.
 Gathering all these definitions, it seems the opinion that I have made is a simple one, Veganism is just another type of food habit preferred by certain individuals.
-Veganism is a practice of abstaining from animal products, and rejecting commodity status of animals.
+It is a practice of abstaining from animal products, and rejecting commodity status of animals.

 In my search, I also came across many resources where philosophy is built with the idea of being moral.
 This sense of morality is based on the fact that there isn’t any exploitation or cruelty done to animals.
 Many “Gurus” and articles have spoken and written about it extensively.
 It’s all good until you have a conversation with followers of this philosophy.
 It seems some exhibit tendency of being cruel to other forms of food habit.
 They are extremely aggressive to denounce other food habits.
 Ironically, one of the benefits of Veganism, as being philosophised, is not having the feeling of aggression.
 The idea behind writing this piece is to provide a viewpoint which might broaden the horizon of this discussion.